Xephorium/CrystalNote/README.md

 # CrystalNote
-A monochrome notes app for Android
+A monochromatic notes app for Android